 Now solder the other pad.
 Place the soldering iron tip on the R1 pad that you didn't solder, resting the end of the tip up against the side of the resistor, then immediately apply a small amount of solder to the contact point of the soldering iron tip, the pad & the resistor.
 The solder will flow over the pad & into the gap between the resistor & the pad.
 Remove the soldering iron tip.
-This action should take no more than a couple of seconds.
-Don't worry if there's a large blob of solder over the end of the resistor.
-Provided it's not touching the other pad, it should be fine.
+The whole action should take no more than a couple of seconds.